What Issues You Need to Consider Before You Vaccinate Your Dog or Cat

 This is the easiest route of administration.
 No needle needed!

 Oral vaccines trigger the production of IgA antibodies, known for their protective effect against mucosal infections.

-Nasal vaccines follow the natural way of respiratory infections.
-Nasal vaccines also elicit both the mucosal and the systemic immune systems.
+Nasal vaccines follow the natural route of respiratory infections.
+Nasal vaccines elicit both the mucosal and the systemic immune systems.

 Passive immunization is the transmission of active antibodies to a non-immune individual.

-Natural passive immunization occurs when a mother transfers her antibodies to the fetus in the last third of pregnancy in utero (IgG antibodies), or to her newborn babies through her milk (IgA antibodies).
+Passive immunization occurs when a mother transmits her antibodies to her fetus in the last third of her pregnancy in utero (IgG antibodies), or to her newborn through her milk (IgA antibodies).

-Passive immunization is also a therapeutic weapon for the patients in need of an urgent solution: either because of a current infection or an immunodeficiency.
-They will be injected with blood of serum from an immune donor (human or animal) containing the specific antibodies for the pathogen.
+Passive immunization is also a therapeutic solution that helps patients in need of an urgent solution: either because of a current infection or an immunodeficiency.
+They will be injected with serum from an immune donor (human or animal) containing the specific antibodies for the pathogen.
 This is a short term medical measure.

 How to assess vaccine efficacy